jonnymatts/JZONbie/README.md

 ### Using JSON API
 To prime JZONbie to return a known response for a given request, the JZONbie JSON API can be used.

-Sending the following request, with the header `zombie:priming`, will prime the zombie to listen for a POST request on any path and abody with the field `var` having the value `val`.
+Sending the following request, with the header `zombie:priming`, will prime the zombie to listen for a POST request on any path and a body with the field `var` having the value `val`.
 ```json
 {
   "request": {